demarcj/world_countries/README.md

 # World Countries

-You can get the stats of all the world's country
+You can get the stats of all the world's countries and test your knowledge on those countries

 ## Version 0.5.5